MichaelLarocca/blog-michael-jude-larocca/posts/2021/04-21/InterviewTipsFromATechRecruiter.md

 ### Find out as much as you can

-The first tip that Molly provides us is to find out as much as we can about the interview.
+The first tip that tech recruiter Molly-May Gallagher provides us is to find out as much as we can about the interview.

 **Is there going to be:**